-And we are looking forward to seeing you at our wonderful reserves as the summer unfolds.
-Despite everything that happened, 2020 proved to be a brilliant year for wildlife on RSPB reserves with many threatened species having a successful season.
+We are looking forward to seeing you at our wonderful nature reserves this summer.
+Despite everything that happened, the past year proved to be a brilliant year for wildlife on RSPB nature reserves with many threatened species having a successful season.
 So much amazing nature and wildlife.
-More than 18,000 species at the latest count and we can’t wait for you to return and enjoy all this with us.
+More than 18,000 species at the latest count and we want you to enjoy all this with us.

 But it’s a joint effort.
 We really couldn’t do what we do for nature without you, our members and supporters.
 It’s been a difficult year for all of us but thanks to your continued support, our work restoring, and reviving nature’s fortunes continues.

 As government advice changes in your area, and may differ between UK countries, please check our individual nature reserve webpages prior to your visit.

 We are looking forward to welcoming new and familiar faces to our reserves.
 If you are looking for a place to stretch your legs, enjoy the fresh air and rediscover our natural world then why not plan a visit to your local reserve?